manifoldco/manifold-laravel/README.md

 `config/database.php` will be used.

 ## Examples
-1. You have a project in Manifold with an label of `my-project`.
+1. You have a project in Manifold with a label of `my-project`.
 You want your Mailgun API key available in a controller method.
 Your Mailgun resource is named `mailgun` and the API key credential is `API_KEY`.